 Sakura means cherry blossoms in Japanese and both flower and leaves are used in Japanese cooking, especially with making sweets.
 Sakura mochi is usually eaten on Girl’s Day (known as Hinamatsuri) on March 3rd and enjoyed throughout the spring season in Japan.

-How to Make Sakura Mochi 桜餅の作り方
+Watch How to Make Sakura Mochi 桜餅の作り方

 Chewy mochi with sweet anko filling is simply delectable!
 Mix in the aroma of cherry blossom leaves and the experience is simply amazing!